SkriptLang/Skript/.github/contributing.md

 git checkout -b patch/fix-issue-number dev/patch
 ```

-We recommend using an IDE such as IntelliJ or Eclipse.
+We recommend using an IDE such as IntelliJ (recommended) or Eclipse.
 Please also make sure to follow our [code conventions](https://github.com/SkriptLang/Skript/blob/master/code-conventions.md).

 Building Skript requires Gradle.
 You can use the Gradle wrapper included in the